Creating, Updating and Deleting Resources

 }

-If the client makes a DELETE request to a URL from a relationship link the server MUST delete the specified members from the relationship or return a 403 Forbidden response.
+If the client makes a DELETE request to a URL from a relationship link the server MUST delete the specified members from the relationship.
 If all of the specified resources are able to be removed from, or are already missing from, the relationship then the server MUST return a successful response.

 Note: As described above for POST requests, this approach helps avoid pointless race conditions between multiple clients making the same changes.